top of page

 • Associate’s Degree or certificate from a college or university in the fields of Wildlife Biology, Ecology, Conservation, Veterinary Technology or Pre-Veterinary Medicine preferred

-• Capability to be a patient and professional leader, teacher, and role model for volunteers and interns
+• Desire to learn to be a patient and professional leader, teacher, and role model for volunteers and interns

-• Willingness to empower volunteers and interns to learn and perform daily tasks, and assist staff in promoting a positive work culture
+• Ability to empower volunteers and interns to learn and perform daily tasks, and assist staff in promoting a positive work culture

-• Ability to be proactive in identifying and seeking out additional learning opportunities that will enhance their apprenticeship experience
+• Ability to be proactive in identifying and seeking out additional learning opportunities that will enhance the apprenticeship experience

 • Excellent communication skills